-Was watching a video CD this afternoon.
+I was watching a video CD “Samsara” this afternoon.
 The story (about a Tibetan monk) and setting brought back some thoughts I had during my Tibet trip about 5 years ago.

-While I was there, travelling along the seemingly endless road from Nepal to Lahsa (and all the way to Shanghai, apparently), it seemed that God gave the Tibetans nothing but sun, sand and rocks.
+During the trip, travelling along the seemingly endless road from Nepal to Lahsa (which would have gone all the way to Shanghai, apparently), it seemed that God gave the Tibetans nothing but sun, sand and rocks.
 It really made me wonder how the Tibetans, as a people, managed to survive for all these years?
 To be able to face the hardships of their habitat, and yet remain so devout and, in many ways, docile?

-Come to think of it, before Buddhism was embraced by the Tibetan king many years ago, the Tibetans were very ferocious warriors causing lots of problems even for the mighty Chinese empire.
+Come to think of it, before Buddhism was embraced by the Tibetan kings a long time ago, the Tibetans were very ferocious warriors causing lots of problems even for the mighty Chinese empire.
 In fact, even during the Tang Dynasty, the Chinese emperor had to marry off his daughter to gain peace along the border.
 But what happened?
 After the Tibetans had adopted Buddhism, they seemed to have been pacified and lost all aggression it seems.

 However, this is not the only example where adoption of a ‘foreign’ philosophy has forever changed the shape of a community.